 How to backup data: Most people today use their laptop, pc, or mobile device every day.
 Naturally, we save a lot of content onto these machines.
 We save important documents, photos of family and friends, and other information that we would not want to see go missing.
 Unfortunately, not enough people back up this important information.
 In the event that they lose a device, or a hard-drive becomes corrupt, there is no way to access these precious memories or essential information again.
 Backing up your data is now easier than ever, and there are many different ways you can do it.

-Backup to External hard drive
+1. Backup data to External hard drive

 One of the most effective ways to back up your hard drive is to have a second hard drive you can quickly back up data to.
 You can now get external hard drives that have over 1TB of memory, which means that you can save thousands of high-quality images in one place.
 If you lose your device or if the hard drive in your laptop, for instance, becomes corrupt, you’ll be able to restore everything quickly.